aazhbd/AutoDeploy/README.md

 # Developer's System

 It automatically deploys a Ubuntu 15.04 (Vivid Vervet) with all necessary settings and software to develop Python and PHP projects.
 It will provision the system using vagrant with settings for virtualbox, deploys with ArtWeb.
-A Linux system with Vivid Vervet and it automatically provisions the system with Apache2, PHP5, MySQL and MySQL related PHP packages, also includes Python and related tools.
+A Linux system with Vivid Vervet and it automatically provisions the system with Apache2, PHP5, MySQL and MySQL related PHP packages, Adminer for database admin, also includes Python and related tools.

 #### Install prerequisites:
 ---------------------------